-Each candidate's Speaking test must consist of the following three parts:

-Part One of the test consists of two role plays.
+- Each candidate's Speaking test must consist of the following three parts: - Part One of the test consists of two role plays.
 The role play situations are set out on pages 13-18 of this booklet and must be followed carefully by the teacher/Examiner.
-The teacher/Examiner must play his/her role as prescribed by Cambridge in order that candidates are given the opportunity to attempt all tasks.
+The teacher/Examiner must play his/her role as prescribed by Cambridge International in order that candidates are given the opportunity to attempt all tasks.
 Extra tasks must not be created.
-Candidates should study the situation for fifteen minutes and then be prepared to act the roles assigned to them and respond to the parts played by the teacher/Examiner.

-Part Two of the test starts with a presentation by the candidate on a topic of his/her choice.
-The teacher/ Examiner must allow the candidate to speak for 1-2 minutes on his/her prepared topic and then follow this up with specific spontaneous questions related to the topic.
-This section of the test must last about five minutes in total.

-Part Three of the test is a spontaneous conversation of a more general nature and must last about five minutes.

-In the interests of fairness to candidates, Centres must adhere to the stipulated timings for the Topic Presentation/ Conversation and General Conversation.

-The Speaking test must be marked by the Centre according to the instructions, and a sample sent to Cambridge for External Moderation.
+Candidates should study the situations for 15 minutes and then be prepared to act the roles assigned to them and respond to the parts played by the teacher/Examiner. - Part Two of the test starts with a presentation by the candidate on a topic of his/her choice.
+The teacher/Examiner must allow the candidate to speak for 1-2 minutes on his/her prepared topic and then follow this up with specific spontaneous questions related to the topic.
+This section of the test must last about 5 minutes in total. - Part Three of the test is a spontaneous conversation of a more general nature and must last about 5 minutes. - In the interest of fairness to candidates, centres must adhere to the stipulated timings for the Topic Presentation/Conversation and General Conversation. - The Speaking test must be marked by the centre according to the instructions and a sample submitted for External moderation.